When is the FTC Going to Cash In on Celebrity Endorsements?

 The warnings from the Federal Trade Commission (FTC) have been sent, more than 90 direct emails to marketers and their influencers, including actors and musicians like Kendall Jenner, Emily Ratajkowski, Hailey Baldwin, Sofia Vergara, Lindsay Lohan, Sophia Bush, Zendaya Coleman, Jennifer Lopez, Luke Bryan, and Sean Combs.

-We’ve written about disclosure before, but I’m still amazed at the number of influencers who neglect to share their financial compensation or trade relationship with the companies they speak of.
+We’ve written about disclosure before, but I’m still amazed at the number of influencers who neglect to disclose their financial compensation or trade relationships with the companies they speak about.
 When I have a material connection with a company, I work to disclose that relationship on a few levels:

-• Every piece of content I publish, whether a tweet or a full post, will have some mention that they’re a client or whether we’re an affiliate, sharing an ad, or they’re a sponsor.
+- Every piece of content I publish, whether a tweet or a full post, will include a mention that they’re a client, that we’re an affiliate, that we’re sharing an ad, or that they’re a sponsor.
 My sidebar clearly states how I monetize my site.

-• Even my Terms of Service state that I often speak about clients or that I have monetary relationships and disclose them.
+- Even my Terms of Service state that I often speak about clients or that I have monetary relationships, and that I disclose them.
 It’s important to note that a general TOS doesn’t cover FTC guidelines, though!

 I feel as though I’m one of the few, though.